kyrran/AerialRobotics_Display/README.md

 The learned perching strategy demonstrated precise control, utilizing the drone’s dynamics, such as pitch angle and tether tension, to securely wrap the tether around the branch, executing smooth and efficient perching maneuvers.
 This was validated through real-world experiments at the Imperial College London Aerial Robotics Lab, where a 100% success rate was achieved across 52 runs, with perching completed in under 1 second — an 18.48% improvement over previous work.
 Despite some discrepancies between the simulated and real-world environments, primarily due to the 10 to $10^4$ times mass difference among the drone, tether, and payload between simulation and the experiment, the SACfD agents consistently performed well on selected trajectories in both setups (20 runs in simulation and 42 runs in experiments).

-Learning from diverse (imperfect) demonstrations proved valuable, as the SACfD agents successfully executed perching maneuvers across all test runs on selected trajectories, demonstrating smoothness, agility, and control.
+Learning from diverse (imperfect) demonstrations is proved valuable, as the SACfD agents successfully executed perching maneuvers across all test runs on selected trajectories, demonstrating smoothness, agility, and control.

 The findings emphasize the importance of accurate simulation environments for transferring RL-trained behaviors to real-world applications.